Aggravated Assault

 Aggravated Assault: When Does an Assault Become "Aggravated"?

-- Disfigurement involves causing harm that goes beyond temporary physical impairment, affecting a person's appearance or body structure.
+• Disfigurement involves causing harm that goes beyond temporary physical impairment.

-- Endangering someone's life involves posing a real threat to their safety, even if no physical harm is inflicted yet.
+• Endangering someone's life involves posing a real threat to their safety, even if no physical harm has been inflicted.

 What Prosecutors Must Demonstrate in an Aggravated Assault Case